Azure/AI-PredictiveMaintenance/docs/Developer-Manual.md

 2. [Databricks and simulated devices setup](../src/WebApp/App_Data/jobs/continuous/DatabricksAndSimulatedDevicesSetup), which creates a Databricks cluster used for real-time feature engineering as well as several "test" IoT devices used by the data generator.

 These Web Jobs are implemented as "continuous," although, technically, they only run once.
 Please refer to the source code for more details.

+### Web Application

+The Web Jobs mentioned above, the Dashboard (Flask application) and several additional Web Job are all part of the same [Web Application](../src/WebApp), which is deployed to Azure App Service via [this ARM template](../src/ARMTemplates/demoDashboard.json).
+Notice that the template expects the Web Application to be packaged into a ZIP file (which can be found in the [assets](../assets) directry).

 ## Data generator